DodoBirby/metroid-prime-origins-archi-rando/README.md

 1. Ensure you have an mposeed file to load (if you generated an archipelago seed locally then it will be in the output .zip file), otherwise whoever generated the seed should give it to you.
 2. Run your patched copy of Metroid Prime Origins.
-3. Go to the options menu and select the "Load Seed File" option.
+3. Go to the extras menu and select the "Load Seed File" option.
 4. Select the mposeed file in the menu (after selecting it you should see a message in the bottom right saying "Seed file loaded").
 5. Start a new save file on `remix mode`.